The best sales to shop today: Sony, Ulta, Echo and more - CNN Underscored

 Circadian Optics Lumos 2.0 Light Therapy Lamp ($30.59, originally $59.99; amazon.com)

 If you find yourself feeling SAD during the darker months of the year, consider picking up our favorite light therapy lamp for travel while it’s on sale.
 The Circadian Optics Lumos 2.0 Light Therapy Lamp is down to just $30.59, the lowest price we’ve seen in over a year, from its usual $59.99 price tag.
-Though the light’s surface area is relatively small, we loved how it folds up to fit in carry-ons and small spaces and boasts brightness options and adjustable light direction in a tiny, but mighty package.
+Though the light’s surface area is relatively small, we loved how it folds up to fit in carry-ons and small spaces and boasts brightness options and adjustable light direction in a tiny but mighty package.

 More deals to shop